jguida941/-adaptive-hashmap-studio/README.md

 python -m pip install -e .[dev,gui,ui]
 ```

-The editable install registers a `hashmap-cli` entry point, so you can replace `python hashmap_cli.py …` with `hashmap-cli …` anywhere in this README.
+The editable install registers a `hashmap-cli` entry point, and you can also invoke the CLI via `python -m hashmap_cli …` if you prefer module execution.